ebezzam/python-dev-tips/docs/source/packaging.rst

 * Line 9-10: for your name and contact info.
 * Line 20-26: specifies the Python version and package dependencies.

+For a more in-depth description, check out `this article <https://towardsdatascience.com/setuptools-python-571e7d5500f2>`_.

 Releasing new version and deploying to PyPI
 -------------------------------------------